-BICYCLES
+BICYCLES.

 Bicycles may be brought on to the premises.
 It is the responsibility of parents/carers to ensure that their child's bike is mechanically safe.
 All reasonable care will be taken, but the responsibility for the safety of cycles and accessories will remain with the owners.
 Cyclists are advised to padlock their cycles.
 Cycling helmets are recommended.
+We promote cycling by the provision of a cycle shelter.

-COMPLAINTS PROCEDURE
+COMPLAINTS.